christianscheible/qsample/README.md

 Usage
 -----

 Now we are ready to detect quotations.
-The following line runs the tool on some example documents (plain text, one document per file):
+As a first step, you can run the tool on the example documents we provide in `example/documents`.
+The expected format is a directory of plain text files, each containing a single document.
+To process the documents, run the following command:

 	java -jar target/qsample-0.1-jar-with-dependencies.jar --sample example/documents/ output

+QSample will write produce several files in the output directory:

+* `.log` file storing the messages that were also output to command line
+* `.conf` file documenting the configuration used by the tool
+* one `.quotations.gz` file for each document in the input directory containing the detected quotations

-The result of this command is a BIOE-style labeling which you can find in the `output` directory.
-For example, in the following snippet,
+The `.quotations.gz` files contain BIOE-style labels.
+As an example, in the following snippet,

 	Witnesses       O       O
 	said            O       C